f5devcentral/f5-distributed-cloud-labs-101/application/docs/state2/awssite.rst

     |aws_vpc_site_menu|

 #.
-Opem the Terraform Parameters by
+Open the Terraform Parameters by

     #. clicking the *...* link on your site
     # Click the *Terraform Parameters* button